 The BMJ maintains a US edition of bmj.com.
 The BMJ's website is updated daily, and US readers account for around a third of the total traffic every month.
 The BMJ aims to provide US readers with a website that prioritizes content that is more relevant to them.

-The US edition of bmj.com includes a homepage and four channel pages (research, education, news, and comment), which are updated daily with articles catered to American physicians, academic researchers, and other healthcare professionals.
+The US edition of bmj.com includes a homepage and four channel pages (research, education, news, and comment), which are updated daily with articles catering for American physicians, academic researchers, and other healthcare professionals.
 We hope to provide our US visitors with a website that more directly represents their interests and concerns.
 Readers can switch between online editions by clicking on the dropdown menu at the top of all pages.

-An editorial published to mark the launch of the BMJ in the US explains more.
+An editorial published to mark the launch of The BMJ in the US explains more.